anthonyjdelpino/img-share-api/README.md

 To try this project out locally, and with your own Google Cloud Platform and buckets, use the `diy/localhosting.go` file in this repository.

-You will need to change the names of the constants `projectName` and `bucketName`, and make sure your bucket is accessible to the program.
+You will need to change the names of the constants `projectName`, `bucketName`, and `imagePath`.
+You will also need to make sure your bucket is accessible to the program.